Top of Page

 From 2006 to 2020, the Inclusion and Diversity Council organized and hosted two discussion series: Diversity Dialogues and Inclusive Campus Conversations.

-The Diversity Dialogues were initiated to bring the university community together to consider issues of diversity.
+The Diversity Dialogues were initiated to bring the university community together to consider diversity issues.
 Dr. Nixon conceived the idea based on behavioral changes of her students in a Marriage and Family Therapy Diversity course.
-The Diversity Dialogues, based on this classroom experience, were guided by the premise that one chief reason communities continue to struggle with issues of difference (diversity) is that there has not been a healthy platform to talk honestly and openly about them.
-In 2015, the forum transitioned to become Inclusive Campus Conversations sponsored by the College of Arts, Humanities, and Social Sciences.
-These were led by Dr. Michael Caldwell followed by Dr. Robin Cooper, with the strong support of Dean Yang.
+Based on this classroom experience, the Diversity Dialogues were guided by the premise that one chief reason communities continue to struggle with issues of difference (diversity) is that there has not been a healthy platform to talk honestly and openly about them.
+Therefore, in 2015, the forum transitioned to Inclusive Campus Conversations, sponsored by the College of Arts, Humanities, and Social Sciences.
+These were led by Dr. Michael Caldwell, followed by Dr. Robin Cooper, with the strong support of Dean Yang.

-In 2022, the President recommended and the NSU Board of Trustees approved the addition of a diversity initiative to Vision 2025 - the university strategic priorities.
-In support of the initiative, the BEDI Advisory Council developed its first set of action plans for the 2022-23 fiscal year that were approved and funded by the President.
+In 2022, the President recommended, and the NSU Board of Trustees approved, adding a diversity initiative to Vision 2025 as part of the university’s strategic priorities.
+In support of this initiative, the BEDI Advisory Council developed its first set of action plans for the 2022-23 fiscal year that were approved and funded by the President.
 In addition, a new BEDI website was created to support communication.

 Return to top of page